 |Total||3.3 out of 5||4.8 out of 5|

-Pen testing is a critical component of enterpise security—without it, firms can only assume that their security controls are working as expected.
+Pen testing is a critical component of enterprise security—without it, firms can only assume that their security controls are working as expected.
 Borrowing from Core Security's tagline, pen testing allows you to "think like an attacker" and subject your infrastructure to simulated cyber attacks.
 Both Core Security and Rapid7 are competent pen testing suites that provide comprehensive vulnerability exploitation and assessment services.
 However, Rapid7's more attractive price point and popular open source Metasploit Framework certainly give it an advantage over Core Security.

 Monitoring tools have come a long way since the early days of Big Brother.
 Today's solutions have evolved into powerful software troubleshooting and performance analytics platforms capable of deconstructing and analyzing the entire application stack—infrastructure up—for bugs and issues.